epfl-si/infoscience-patents/README.md

 ### Loading from a file (TO_DECIDE)

-you can provide your own MarcXML file instead loading the data on Infoscience
+you can provide your own MarcXML file instead loading the data on Infoscience.

 Example :

+- get the lastest infoscience export of patents
+    - `wget "https://infoscience.epfl.ch/search?ln=en&rm=&ln=en&sf=&so=d&rg=5000&c=Infoscience&of=xm&p=collection%3A%27PATENT%27" -O infoscience_patents_export.xml --header="Content-Type: text/xml"`

+- import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
-`pipenv run python sync.py --infoscience_patents ./infoscience_patents.xml`
+    - `pipenv run python sync.py --infoscience_patents ./infoscience_patents.xml`

+- use the produced files found in ./output